 California standards for human consumption of raw milk requires fewer that 10 coliforms, fewer than 15,000 live bacteria per ml and absolute no pathogens.
-Well, Organic Pastures Dairy, the largest raw milk dairy in the USA, averages about 1,500 beneficial living bacteria per ml and NO test has ever detected a human pathogen in their raw milk samples.
+Well, Raw Farm USA, the largest raw milk dairy in the USA, averages about 1,500 beneficial living bacteria per ml and NO test has ever detected a human pathogen in their raw milk samples.
 Ever!

 Plus, they spend the majority of their funding on testing and test each and every batch for pathogens and bacteria.
 These tests are available upon request for consumers to review.

 In comparison, conventional dairy (pasteurized milk) permits 100,000 bacteria per ml for milk going to be pasteurized, which can include pathogens.
 This is arguably the reason why milk is pasteurized.

 Basically…I would NEVER allow my child, especially one fighting a life threatening disease, to consume conventional, pasteurized dairy!
 But, as if all of the above isn’t enough, one more very important benefit of raw milk is that the bacteria found in the bio-diversity of raw milk triggers Killer T-Cell differentiation, which destroys cancer cells!
 Therefore, I personally make sure that Kicker gets his daily dose of raw dairy.
 I want to help build his immune system, bones, digestion, brain and overall health!

 YES!!
 RAW milk does a body good, especially for those fighting disease!

 Just remember that it is important to ensure that your raw milk farmer follows good, safe farming practices.
 If you need help finding a local resource, contact your local Weston A. Price Chapter Leader.